Dave Ulliott: Poker career

+Poker Success and the Origin of "Devilfish"

-Ulliott first won money in a noted poker tournament in 1993.
-Over the following years, Ulliott worked on his tournament game to the extent that, during 1996, he won £100,000 in a two-week period at The Vic.
-His success at that time led to him and Whitaker going to Las Vegas, Nevada for the first time.
+Ulliott first gained recognition in poker tournaments in 1993, gradually honing his skills in tournament play.
+His breakthrough came in 1996 when he won £100,000 over a two-week period at The Vic in London, which encouraged him and his friend, Gary Whitaker, to travel to Las Vegas, Nevada, for the first time.

-Ulliott took £10,000 with him on the trip, and was around even, until he entered the $500 pot limit Omaha event of the 1997 Four Queens Poker Classic.
-When the event reached the heads-up stage, numerous Vietnamese-American followers of Men Nguyen supported the latter by cheering "Go on the Master" at him.
-In response, Whitaker cheered Ulliott on by cheering "Go on the Devilfish."
-The nickname was thought up by Stephen Au-Yeung early 1997, who ran a poker game that Ulliott had frequented in Birmingham UK, who later sold him the website DevilFishPoker.com in 2005; a devilfish (or fugu) is a poisonous fish that can kill when ingested, if not properly prepared.
-Ulliott reduced Nguyen's stack to one chip, and the tournament director insisted upon still taking a one-hour scheduled break, over Nguyen's protests.
-Ulliott turned to Nguyen and said, "We’re taking the break, and in all fairness to you, I think you should go upstairs and think about your tactics."
-Ulliott went on to win, and the headlines the next day read, Devilfish devours the Master.
-Since the event, Ulliott claimed that the event was only of significance for defining his nickname.

-Prior to earning the nickname, Ulliott had been referred to as Dave the Clock because he used a grandfather clock as a buy-in to a local game where he knew a furniture dealer was playing.
+Taking £10,000 with him, Ulliott maintained an even bankroll until he entered the $500 Pot Limit Omaha event at the 1997 Four Queens Poker Classic.
+During the heads-up match against Men Nguyen, a large group of Vietnamese-American supporters cheered for Nguyen, calling him "The Master."
+In response, Whitaker coined the nickname "Devilfish" for Ulliott, cheering, "Go on the Devilfish".

+The nickname had been suggested earlier that year by Stephen Au-Yeung, who hosted a poker game Ulliott attended in Birmingham.
+Au-Yeung also sold Ulliott the domain name DevilFishPoker.com in 2005.

+In the tournament, Ulliott reduced Nguyen's stack to a single chip.
+Despite Nguyen's protests, the tournament director insisted on taking the scheduled one-hour break.
+Ulliott famously told Nguyen, "We're taking the break, and in all fairness to you, I think you should go upstairs and think about your tactics."
+Ulliott eventually won the event, and the following day's headline read, Devilfish Devours the Master.
+Despite the fame the nickname brought, Ulliott later downplayed the tournament's significance, claiming it only mattered because of his new moniker.
+Before that nickname, Ulliott was known as "Dave the Clock" because he once used a grandfather clock as a buy-in for a local poker game where a furniture dealer was presented.